Epiphqny/Epiphqny/README.md

 - 👀 I’m interested in computer vision, especially instance segmentation.
 - 🌱 I’m currently learning weakly/un-supervised learning and generative models.
 - 💞️ I’m looking for a PhD position on computer vision.
-- 📫 How to reach me : epiphqny1029@gmail.com
+- 📫 How to reach me : Email: epiphqny1029@gmail.com, Wechat: Epiphqny94

 <!---
 Epiphqny/Epiphqny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.